drcwadaniels/JEAB_boutsOfHabits/README.md

 1. STAN Code for the Model (.STAN and .exe files)
 2. R Code for fitting to data featured in Thrailkill & Daniels (.Rmds)
+3. Input Data for code mentioned in 2.
+4. Output Data from BHA is available at OpenScience Framework.
-3. Knitted Markdown Files serving as Supplemental Files (.html)
+5. Knitted Markdown Files serving as Supplemental Files (.html)